nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-sitecore-connector.md

 This brings up the **Upload files** dialog which you will use to browse to the package you want to install.
 Navigate to the Package and select, then click **Next**

-You’ll be asked to Overwrite existing files - this is in case anything in the system is named the same - it’s probably safe to select this regardless, but if you don’t, it will append a string of numbers to the filename before uploading.
+You’ll be asked to **Overwrite existing files?** - this is in case anything in the system is named the same - it’s probably safe to select this regardless, but if you don’t, it will append a string of numbers to the filename before uploading.
 Choose **Next**

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Sitecore Connector/1-sitecore